p-stojkovski/learning-notes/monitoring/DataDogFundamentals.md

 **5. Alerts and Notifications:**
    - **Continuous Monitoring**: Datadog can be set to monitor resources and trigger alerts when specific conditions are met.
    - **Integration with Messaging Systems**: Datadog works with tools like Slack and PagerDuty, enabling notifications and assisting with incident response when issues arise.

+### Overview of Datadog Integrations

+**1. What Are Integrations in Datadog?**
+   - **Integrations** are one of Datadog's most powerful features, providing an easy way to collect metrics from applications, infrastructure, and cloud services.
+   - These integrations enable applications and infrastructure components to consistently send data to Datadog without manual setup.

+**2. Sources for Metrics Collection:**
+   - **Applications and Code**: Collects data on application performance and any errors, helping with debugging and ensuring the application is functioning as intended.
+   - **Infrastructure**: Includes servers, databases, containers, and serverless functions where code is run.
+This layer provides metrics on how the infrastructure supporting the application is performing.
+   - **Cloud Services**: Covers cloud platforms like AWS, Google Cloud, and Azure, where applications and infrastructure are hosted.
+Cloud service metrics give insight into the environment running the applications.

+**3. How Integrations Work:**
+   - Each integration acts like a **connector** that sends metrics from a specific resource to Datadog.
+   - Integrations are **pre-configured** to simplify data collection, packaging, and sending, so users don’t have to worry about the technical setup.
+   - Many integrations come with **ready-made dashboards** and visualizations, allowing users to start monitoring without creating custom views.

+**4. Using Integrations in Practice:**
+   - By integrating each layer (cloud account, server, application), users get a **comprehensive view** of the entire system.

+**5. Starting with the AWS Integration:**
+   - Installing the AWS integration first allows Datadog to collect high-level cloud metrics.
+   - Integrating at the cloud level often triggers automatic installations of other relevant integrations, streamlining the process of setting up a full monitoring solution.

+Integrations in Datadog simplify monitoring by automating data collection and providing out-of-the-box visualization for each component in the application stack.